RedisGraph/RedisGraph/docs/cypher_support.md

 This document is based on comparison to the Cypher Query Language Reference (version 9), available at [OpenCypher Resources](https://www.opencypher.org/resources).

 ## Patterns
-Patterns are fully supported with the exceptions:
-- Variable-length paths (in progress)
-- The OR (`|`) operator to explicitly specify a set of relation types (`MATCH (:person)-[:knows|related]->(:person)`)
+Patterns are fully supported with the exception of the OR (`[:rel_a|:rel_b]`) operator to explicitly specify multiple relation types.

 ## Types
 ### Structural types
 + Nodes
     - Nodes are fully supported save that a node can only be associated with a single label.
 + Edges
     - Undirected edges are not supported.

   **Unsupported:**

 - Path variables (alternating sequence of nodes and relationships)

 ### Composite types
   **Unsupported:**

 - Lists
 - Maps